 Fargesia nitida 'Volcano' is a magnificent, non invasive bamboo.
-This new introduction has fantastic red canes and dense foliage.
-Volcano is a good choice for a container or can be planted directly into the ground.
+This new introduction has fantastic red black canes and dense foliage.
+Volcano is a good choice of bamboo for a container or can be planted directly into the ground.
 Creates a superb specimen on its own, having a very graceful appearance, or can be used for an evergreen screen, height 2m, clump can reach 1.5m wide after 5 - 10 years.
 Grows well in semi shade and away from strong wind.

 - Eventual Size: Up to 2.5 metres, but can be pruned